Key Points

 Develop an understanding of the different sampling schemes to determine the best form of acceptance sampling to use for your organization.

-Summing up AOQ
+Summing Up AOQ

 Average outgoing quality (AOQ) is the expected average quality level of an outgoing product for a given value of incoming product quality after an inspection is performed on the incoming product.
 An AOQ curve represents this relationship.

 When incoming lots are of high quality, the outgoing quality will also be good.
-When the incoming lot contains defectives, the outgoing quality will still be good because lots are inspected 100% and defective products are fixed or replaced.
+When the incoming lot contains defects, the outgoing quality will still be good because lots are inspected 100% and defective products are fixed or replaced.

 The graph below shows the relationship between incoming quality and outgoing quality.